Yes, there is still a .380 vs 9mm debate and some reasons to still consider the smaller option to keep you covered.

 Is the .380 vs 9mm debate over?
 Given the introduction of the Sig Sauer P365 and comparable 9mm models, it sure seems any sizzle to the conversation has quickly cooled.

 From the start, armed citizens understood what they were getting into when they chose .380 ACP: an under-powered and marginal self-defense round chambered in pistols convenient as all heck to carry.
 Among the smallest semi-autos available, what the .380 lacked in Thor’s-hammer power, it more than made up for in expediency.
-Try to make excuses to Ruger LCP II or Colt Mustang at home.
+Try to make excuses to leave a Ruger LCP II or Colt Mustang at home.
 If you can carry a cell phone, you can carry a .380 ACP.

 Except, now 9mm pistols are as compact and easy to carry.
 Head to head, the LCP II is only marginally more pocket-sized than the P365 or micro 9mm Springfield Hellcat.
 Nearly as small .380 options, yet more powerful—you almost have to be plum loco not to level up.
 Right?